 Please enter your credentials and Sign in.

-MetaBiom is designed to use the latest versions of browsers that support HTML5 and CSS3 (preferably Chrome, Firefox, Edge or Opera)
+MetaBiom is compatible with the latest versions of browsers that support HTML5 and CSS3 (preferably Chrome, Firefox, Edge or Opera)

 What is MetaBiom?

 MetaBiom is an independent knowledge portal for chronic diseases and their relationship to the human microbiome.

 Our main aim is to offer all interested healthcare professionals, especially medical experts, an alternative way of looking for new ways to prevent, diagnose and cure such diseases.
 The use of MetaBiom is free of charge for all users.

 MetaBiom is not a journal system, but a platform to disseminate and integrate important evidence, clues and associations between the microbiome and chronic diseases in a meaningful approach.

 Based on the expertise of the authors (users), they can create their own new unique record or acquire ownership of the currently existing records for specific disease(s), microbiota(s), metabolome(s) or factor(s) in order to keep them continuously updated and complete them according to advances in the relevant areas.

 - - Evidence : Published, open source sources and references that can demonstrate possible links between disease, microbiome, metabolome and factor.